The STELLAR Seminar series highlights relevant research by STELLAR team members and their collaborators.

 Coronal mass ejections (CMEs) are the large eruptions of plasma and magnetic fields from the solar corona into the heliosphere.
 Although the exact mechanism of the CME is still not understood completely, it is well-recognised that the magnetic field plays an important role in the evolution of the CMEs and their space-weather impact.
 Moreover, the shock produced by the CME, internal magnetic reconnection, and interaction with other plasma structures like the streamers; produces energetic electrons.
 These are a special concern for space weather.
 Hence, remote measurement of plasma parameters of CMEs at different coronal heights is important.
 Until recently, this was only possible at lower coronal heights using observations at visible or extreme ultraviolet wavelengths or only at some vantage points in space using in-situ measurements.
 This scenario is now changing with the high dynamic range spectropolarimetric imaging capability of the new-generation radio interferometric arrays.
 In this talk, I will focus on the recent developments in high-fidelity solar imaging observations using the two precursor instruments of the upcoming Square Kilometre Array Observatory (SKAO), the Murchison Widefield Array and the MeerKAT.
 I will describe the capabilities of the high dynamic range spectropolarimetric snapshot imaging to measure the plasma parameters of CMEs using spectropolarimetric modeling of the gyrosynchrotron emission at lower and middle coronal heights.
 I will end with the current status of the heliospheric measurements over a large part of the inner heliosphere using the MWA and MeerKAT.

-The next STELLAR seminar lecture will be by Dr. Diana Morosan of University of Helsinki.
+The next STELLAR seminar lecture will be by Dr. Diana Morosan of University of Helsinki in Finland.
 Her online seminar will be held on Thursday, December 22 2022, at 13:00h CET, over Zoom (connection details below).

 “The Nature and Origin of Moving Solar Radio Bursts Associated With Coronal Mass Ejections on the Sun”